|

 Christina was the only inmate to be

-housed in the 3 cell female death row facility at the Correction Department's
+housed in the three cell female death row facility at the Correction

-Prison food was good.
-"I've put on 30 pounds since I've been here,"
+Apparently the prison food was good.
+"I've put on 30 pounds since I've

 She was given the standard off white prison scrubs and sneakers to wear and was